xyxj1024/xyxj1024.github.io/_posts/2022-07-17-system-security-seedlab.md

 ## An Introduction to Cache Attacks

+Side-channel attacks exploit the side effects of a program to leak information about the program's execution.
+For example, the cache memory system can be used to leak information about the memory access pattern of a program.
+The root cause of most side-channel attacks is resource sharing, which is one key to the CPU performance optimization.

-**Cache attacks are side channel attacks exploiting timing differences introduced by CPU caches.**
+**Cache attacks are side-channel attacks exploiting timing differences introduced by CPU caches.**

 Assume that a **set-associative memory cache**{: style="color: red"} on modern processors is organized into $S$ *cache sets*, each of which contains $W$ *cache lines*.
 In common terminology, $W$ is called the *associativity* and the corresponding cache is called $W$-*way associative*.
 A cache line is a storage cell consisting of, let's say, $B$ bytes.
 Thus, a cache has $S \cdot W \cdot B$ bytes in size.

 "Higher-level" caches, which are closer to the processor core, are smaller but faster than "lower-level" caches, which are closer to main memory.
 The last-level cache (LLC) is a *unified* cache (storing both data and instruction), typically shared among all cores of a multicore chip.
 An important feature of the LLC in modern Intel processors is its *inclusivity*, i.e. the LLC contains copies of all of the data stored in the higher cache levels.
 The $\log_{2}B$ lowest-order bits of the memory address (the *line offset*) are used to locate a datum in the cache line.
 The $\log_{2}S$ consecutive bits starting from bit $\log_{2}B$ of the memory address (the *set index*) is used to locate a cache set when the cache is accessed.
 The remaining high-order bits are used as a *tag* for each cache line.
 After locating the cache set, the tag field of the address is matched against the tag of the $W$ lines in the set to identify if one of the cache lines is a cache hit.

-[The 2005 paper by Colin Percival](https://www.daemonology.net/papers/htt.pdf) investigated the cryptographic side-channel created by cache memory sharing (on the 2.8 GHz Intel Pentium 4 processor)[^1].
+[The 2005 paper by Colin Percival](https://www.daemonology.net/papers/htt.pdf) investigated the cryptographic side channel created by cache memory sharing (on the 2.8 GHz Intel Pentium 4 processor)[^1].
 The instruction <code>prefetcht2</code> tells the processor to prefetch data from memory into L2 cache and higher.

 ```assembly
     mov         ecx, start_of_buffer